QuantuMobileSoftware/SalesPrediction/README.md

 # Sales Prediction

 ## Description
-This project was created to predict purchases in the online store and  it consist two main file `Classifier.py` and `model.pkl`.
+This project was created to predict purchases in the online store and  it consist three main file `Classifier.py`, `Trainer.py` and `model.pkl`.
 The first one is Python script that prepare data sets t=in format that is good for machine learning algorithms.
-The second one is pre-trained machine learning model that was trained on data sets with absolutely same structure.
+The second one used to train algoritm for predecting and generate `model.pkl`.
+The third one is pre-trained machine learning model that was trained on data sets with absolutely same structure.

 ## Data Praparation
 Here is all steps for data preparation: